ShaimaM/GooglePlayStoreApps/README.md

      - Reviews: Number of user reviews for the app

-     - Size: Size of the app (as when scraped)
+     - Size: Size of the app

      - Installs: Number of user downloads/installs for the app